Many Yorkshire Terrier owners treat their Yorkies as part of their families and will do anything to give them a better life.

 Another common reason for your Yorkie’s shaking is food poisoning.
 Many chemicals, plants, and human foods, such as chocolates, are lethal to dogs.

-Among the symptoms of poisoning include vomiting, confusion, diarrhea, and muscle weakness.
+Among the symptoms of poisoning include throwing up, confusion, diarrhea, and muscle weakness.
 The sad news is that Yorkies are so small that it does not take much to trigger these symptoms.

 If you suspect that your Yorkie is exhibiting signs of poisoning, consult your vet immediately.